worldforge/worldforge/README.md

 conan install -s build_type=Debug . --build missing -c tools.system.package_manager:mode=install -c tools.system.package_manager:sudo=True --update  && conan install . --build missing -c tools.system.package_manager:mode=install -c tools.system.package_manager:sudo=True --update
 ```

+You might also want to look into the ```.gdbinit``` file to see how you can set it up to ungrab the mouse when
+debugging.

 ## Running a server

 To get a server running you need to build the project and then start the "cyphesis" artifact.